 📃Ingredients notes and substitutions

 - Tofu - Use extra-firm or firm tofu that has been drained and pressed beforehand, either using a tofu press or stacking something heavy on top.
-Check out this post, ‘How to press tofu,’ if you need further instructions.
+If you need further instructions, check out this post, ‘How to press tofu. '

-- Mushrooms - I am using enoki here, but feel free to use other kinds of mushrooms like shiitake, button, or shimeji mushrooms.
+- Mushrooms - I am using enoki here, but feel free to use other mushrooms like shiitake, button, or shimeji mushrooms.

 - Soy sauce - Can be substituted with tamari or shoyu.
 Use a certified gluten-free brand if needed.

 - Shaoxing wine - A Chinese cooking wine.
-It can be substituted with dry sherry.
+Just a splash enhances the overall flavor of the soup.
+You can substitute it with dry sherry, mirin, or cooking sake.

 🔪How to make

-Preparing tofu - Add tofu cubes, cornstarch, and salt in a container.
+- Step 1: Add tofu cubes, cornstarch, and salt in a container.
 Place the lid on and toss until tofu cubes are well coated.

-Sauteing aromatics - Heat a tablespoon of oil in a Dutch oven, then add garlic and ginger.
+- Step 3: Heat a tablespoon of oil in a Dutch oven, then add garlic and ginger.
 Saute until fragrant.

 ✔Helpful tips